-Trump administration detains Indian pro-Palestinian student for deportation
+Trump moves to deport Indian pro-Palestinian Georgetown University student

 McLaughlin did not provide evidence for her claim of ties between Suri and Hamas, the group that governs Gaza.

-Suri, who was studying at Georgetown’s Alwaleed Bin Talal Center for Muslim-Christian Understanding, is currently being held at a US Immigration and Customs Enforcement Detention facility at Alexandria international airport in Louisiana, according to ICE’s online detention locator.
+Suri, a postdoctoral fellow at Georgetown University’s Alwaleed Bin Talal Center for Muslim-Christian Understanding, is currently being held at a US Immigration and Customs Enforcement Detention facility at Alexandria international airport in Louisiana, according to ICE’s online detention locator.

 Ahmad Hassan, a lawyer representing Suri, on Wednesday filed a petition for the researcher’s release at the US District Court for the Eastern District of Virginia, according to a court filing online.